JeroenBoersma/docker-compose-development/README.md

 Before
 ---

 Tested under Linux.
-For Windows/Mac, take a look at the docks for boot2docker.
-Stop all other local Webservers running on port 80/443.
+For Windows/Mac, take a look at the docker beta(heard that good performances are met) Stop all other local Webservers running on port 80/443.

 Set-up your database credentials and Blackfire profile in the conf directory